IIIF/api/source/api/presentation/3.0/index.md

 ### 4.1.
 HTTPS URI Scheme

 It is strongly _RECOMMENDED_ that all URIs use the HTTPS scheme, and be available via that protocol.
-All URIs _MUST_ be either HTTPS or HTTP, henceforth described more simply as http(s).
+All URIs _MUST_ be either HTTPS or HTTP, described more simply as "http(s)".

 ### 4.2.
 URI Representation